amandaghassaei/gpu-io/examples/README.md

 # gpu-io Examples

-[gpu-io](https://github.com/amandaghassaei/gpu-io) is a web-based GPU-accelerated computing library for physics simulations, cellular automata, and other mathematical calculations.
+[gpu-io](https://github.com/amandaghassaei/gpu-io) is a web-based GPU-accelerated computing library for physics simulations and other mathematical calculations.
 This page contains a series of interactive examples applications that demonstrate key capabilities of the library.

 Find the source code for all examples on [Github](https://github.com/amandaghassaei/gpu-io/tree/main/examples).